 Special Requirements for Acceptance: Complete PhORCAS application; 3 references utilizing standard form in PhORCAS with narrative comment section completed or supplemental letter of recommendation; eligibility for licensure in Florida.
 Program does not sponsor H1B Visas.

-Further information can be obtained by contacting Program Director, Stacy L. Carson, PharmD, BCPS, FISMP at: email@example.com.
+Further information can be obtained by contacting: Program Coordinator, Heather Ellis, PharmD at firstname.lastname@example.org Program Director, Stacy Carson, PharmD, BCPS, FISMP at email@example.com

 AdventHealth Orlando and AdventHealth for Children are 1,067-bed and 230-bed acute care community teaching hospitals which serve as major tertiary facilities for much of the Southeast, the Caribbean and South America.
 Located on a lush tropical lakeside campus in Orlando, Florida, these institutions treat over 32,000 inpatients and 125,000 outpatients annually.